*Updated October, 28 2022

 What’s more, the rise of neobanks, completely digital banks, has also shown the need for state-of-the-art cybersecurity measures, especially during this period.

 And it’s not just private institutions.
 In some countries, for instance, governments have relaxed the regulations allowing people to open bank accounts digitally and from remote locations.
-However, at the same time, these governments are taking measures, such as raising awareness of fraud or adding requirements to mitigate the risk of cyber threats in digitizing finance.
+However, at the same time, these governments are taking additional security measures, such as raising awareness of fraud or adding requirements to mitigate the risk of cyber threats in the process of digitizing finance.

-One of the main methods being thrown around for boosting cybersecurity is implementing more effective KYC (know-your-customer) and AML (anti-money-laundering) checks.
+One of the main methods of boosting cybersecurity is implementing more effective KYC (know-your-customer) and AML (anti-money-laundering) checks.
 This is one of the major points where AI startups intersect with the fintech industry.
 London-based Onfido, for instance, uses AI to match a person’s facial biometrics from a photo to the photo provided in their ID.
 This is meant to speed up the process but also confirm identities in a secure manner.

 Why did fintech need to change?